-Once widespread and abundant on the Chatham Islands, the Chatham petrel was until recently restricted to Rangatira Island where competition for burrows with other seabirds saw the population dwindling.
+IntroductionOnce widespread on the Chatham Islands, the Chatham petrel was until recently restricted to Rangatira Island but active management has allowed the population to grow on other islands.

-The loss of forest habitat on Chatham and Pitt islands, along with the introduction of mammalian predators such as cats, rats and pigs lead to Chatham petrels being confined to predator-free Rangatira Island by around 1900.
+But with the loss of forest habitat on Chatham and Pitt islands, and the introduction of mammalian predators such as cats, rats and pigs, Chatham petrels became confined to predator-free Rangatira Island by around 1900.
 Until recently this remained the sole breeding site.

 A key part of DOC's work on Rangatira island is to ensure that no unwanted pests, like rats or mice, arrive on the island where they might have a serious impact on Chatham petrel and other vulnerable birds.

-Artificial burrows are installed for known breeding pairs and these are blocked off over winter when the petrels are away to ensure that broad-billed prions do not take over the burrow in their absence.
+Artificial burrows are installed for known breeding pairs.
+These burrows are blocked off over winter when the petrels are away to ensure that broad-billed prions do not take over in their absence.

 Chicks, collected late in the breeding season, have been translocated to predator-fenced sites on Pitt and Chatham Islands where they have been fed until their departure to sea.
-This, along with a sound system playing petrel calls has has been successful in establishing small breeding colonies on Pitt and Chatham Islands.
+This, along with a sound system playing petrel calls has been successful in establishing small breeding colonies on Pitt and Chatham Islands.

 You can help

-If you are travelling to the Chatham Islands, or transporting goods or livestock there, be careful that you don't inadvertantly introduce pest animals or plants or diseases.
+If you are travelling to the Chatham Islands, or transporting goods or livestock there, be careful that you don't introduce pest animals or plants or diseases.
 They could threaten Chatham petrel or other rare and endangered flora and fauna in this unique environment.

 - Radio telemetry, used to catch and track adult birds and follow them to their burrows.
 This helps to increase the number of burrows under management.